-Liz Thomson is a London-based journalist, author and broadcaster, and the co-founder of Square Roots Productions CIO and, in New York, of The Village Trip, a non-profit arts festival.
+Liz Thomson is a London-based journalist, author and broadcaster, and the founder of The Village Trip, a festival celebrating arts and activism in Greenwich Village and Downtown Mahattan.
 She was a founding trustee of the Desmond Elliott Prize for first novels.

 A contributing editor to TheArtsDesk.com, Liz’s work has appeared in newspapers and magazines around the world, among them The Times, Guardian, Independent, New Statesman & Society, Mojo, the Big Issue and the Washington Post.